-Domains are used to route requests to your service.
-Co (content source) when provisioning a Fastly service. ustomers associate their domain names with their orig Test the domain to see how your service is being pulle problem is a DNS issue, or a Fastly configuration prob + CREATE DOMAIN Q, Search domains
+content source) when provisioning a Fastly service. ustomers associate their domain names with their orig Test the domain to see how your service is being pulle problem is a DNS issue, or a Fastly configuration prob Q. Search domains + CREATE DOMAIN